Goom11/143-1C/readme.txt

-We pair programmed.
+We split up the work and worked on separate parts in parallel.
 We googled for PHP documentation and SQL documentation.